Facts About Rwanda's Culture, Geography, and History

 Gorillas are the most common apes in the central African region, which encompasses the western part of Rwanda.
 Gorilla tourism is a major activity that earns Rwanda millions of dollars.
 It is quite captivating to watch Gorillas in their natural habit – their proud movement, their game, their domineering voice, among others.
 The good thing is that they are not caged but free.

 Rwanda has a very rich agricultural land.
-Tea and coffee are the major cash crops grown in Rwanda, as they are fit for fertile rainy highlands such as of Rwanda.
-Apart from cash crops, subsistence farming is practices, especially due to high population density that greatly constraints acreage available to large-scale mechanized farming.
+Tea and coffee are the major cash crops grown in Rwanda, as they are fit for fertile rainy highlands.
+Apart from cash crops, subsistence farming practices, especially due to high population density that greatly constraints acreage available to large-scale mechanized farming.

-7. Kigali in Rwanda is Africa’s cleanest country because they had a consistent schedule in community cleaning days which takes place every last Saturday of the month.
+7. Kigali in Rwanda is Africa’s cleanest country because it had a consistent schedule in community cleaning days which takes place every last Saturday of the month.

 6. Rwanda’s Parliament has more female members than any other parliament in the world.

 Rwanda is among the few countries in the world where the representation of women in Parliament supersedes that of men.
 It surpasses that of Scandinavian countries, Iceland and New Zealand – countries are known to have high gender parity ratio.
 In fact, women comprise almost 64% of the members of Parliament – surpassing men by a huge margin.
 This has contributed to increased gender parity in other spheres of life such as health, education, and trade.
 It has also led to a country that is more peaceful with improved overall human development.
 This is because unlike men, women are more adept at initiating peace-friendly policies and legislation.